MP Estate Planning UK

 Who is Liable for Inheritance Tax?

-In the UK, the liability for inheritance tax falls on the estate’s executors or administrators.
-They are responsible for calculating and paying the tax due on the estate before distributing the assets to the beneficiaries.
+In the UK, the primary liability for inheritance tax falls on the estate’s executors or administrators.
+They must calculate the total value of the estate, apply for any available reliefs and exemptions, pay the IHT due to HMRC, and only then distribute the remaining assets to beneficiaries.

 PartyLiabilityResponsibility

-Our experienced team is here to guide you through the complexities of inheritance tax, providing personalized inheritance tax planning advice to help you minimize your tax liability.
+Our experienced team is here to guide you through the complexities of inheritance tax, providing personalised inheritance tax planning advice to help you minimise your family’s tax liability.

 Recent Changes to Inheritance Tax Law

-Changes to probate laws have brought about a new era in inheritance tax planning, requiring families to reassess their financial strategies.
-The UK government has introduced significant amendments to inheritance tax legislation, impacting how families plan for the future.
+Changes to inheritance tax rules have brought about a new era in IHT planning, requiring families to reassess their financial strategies.
+The UK government has announced several significant amendments that will take effect over the coming years, impacting how families plan for the future.

 Overview of Changes